-Our course has been accredited via the Recovery Coaching Foundation and we subscribe to their Code of Ethics this brings safety and professionalism to the industry, as well as being guided by their Recovery Coaching Principles.
+Our course has been accredited via the The Institute for Master Coaches (IMCSA) in South Africa and the International Coach Register in Europe and we subscribe to a Code of Ethics which brings safety and professionalism to the industry,as it is guided by international coaching industry practices, principles and standards.
 Below is an outline of the certification process which has been tailored to the cultural and demographics of the South African environment.

 Course Graduation entails: